 10. Dining preferences

-You'll want to take a stroll down several streets in the neighborhood and search the apartment’s address on Google Maps.
+Take a stroll down several streets in the neighborhood—either in person or virtually by searching the apartment’s address on Google Maps.
 By clicking the “nearby” option just under the address field, you’ll see what bars and restaurants are around, and you can even see how long it’ll take you to get there by hovering over the establishment on the map.

-Don’t think she’s the only one doing food delivery due diligence.
-“Grubhub or Seamless accessibility is a must,” says Alex Mahgoub of Compass.
+“Grubhub or Seamless accessibility is a must,” says Alex Mahgoub, a broker at Compass.
 “Clients want access to whatever food they want to eat at whatever hour they want to eat it, and having access to great, open-late options is a must."

-Even if you “never cook,” you’re going to need some staples in your fridge and cabinets at some point, so look into the neighborhood grocery situation.
-If the thought of setting foot in it or lugging bags home is daunting, see if they offer online shopping and delivery (and check out Brick’s guide to grocery delivery in NYC, too).
+Even if you never cook, you’re going to need some staples in your fridge, so check out what grocery stores are nearby.
+If the thought of setting shopping in person or lugging bags home is daunting, see if they offer online shopping and delivery (and check out Brick’s guide to grocery delivery in NYC).

 If alcohol is a food group to you, you might want to see where the nearest liquor store is, and of course, if it delivers.

-If your new apartment building doesn’t have laundry facilities, scope out where the nearest laundromat is—and whether it offers pickup and delivery for that inevitable time when lugging that heavy bag to and fro gets old.
+If your new apartment building doesn’t have a laundry facility, scope out where the nearest laundromat is—and whether it offers pickup and delivery for that inevitable time when lugging that heavy bag to and fro gets old.
 For some extra cash, there are laundry services that take your dirty clothes and bring them back, clean and folded.
-Brick Underground tested out a few of them.

-Gyms are a popular amenity in tons of NYC apartment buildings, and some go a step further to offer on-site yoga and fitness classes, or tricked-out sports amenities like soccer fields, basketball courts, and rock-climbing walls.
+Gyms are available in many NYC apartment buildings, and some go a step further to offer on-site yoga and fitness classes, or tricked-out sports amenities like basketball courts and rock-climbing walls.